sas448/CS1632_Fall2020/exercises/1/README.md

 a reasonable test plan should definitely find at least two.
 This is an intentionally target-rich environment.

 You may ask me any questions you may have during class.
-It's not graded.
+It's not scored.
 Ask me anything.

 ## Creating a Test Plan

 Remember, the template for test cases -

 ```
-	IDENTIFIER: [A unique number or string (e.g. FUN-ARGS-NUMBER-FIVE-ARGS)]
+	IDENTIFIER: [A unique number or string (e.g. TEST-ARGS-NUMBER-FIVE-ARGS)]
 	TEST CASE: [A description of the test case]
 	PRECONDITIONS: [State of the system before performing execution steps]
 	EXECUTION STEPS: [Steps to perform test]
-	POSTCONDITIONS: [ Expected state of the system after performing execution steps]
+	POSTCONDITIONS: [ *EXPECTED* state of the system after performing execution steps]
 ```

-The IDENTIFIER is some value which will UNIQUELY specify the test case.
+The IDENTIFIER is some value which will uniquely specify the test case.
 We learned it can be either a number, or a more descriptive label (e.g.
 TEST-INVALID-TIMES, TEST-LOW-NUM-TIMES, etc.).
 For this exercise, please use a descriptive label.
 Note that the INPUT VALUES and OUTPUT VALUES fields in the